The Anxiety Mechanism

 The above summarizes the anxiety mechanism.
 Because it is the same mechanism for everyone, everyone has the ability and opportunity to use it to overcome anxiety disorder.

-We’ll explain more about that in our next article, "Anxiety Starts And Ends In The Mind".
+- We explain more about that in Part 2 of this series, "Anxiety Starts And Ends In The Mind".

 Common Anxiety Symptoms